JZambrana1612/retail-insights-project/README.md

 ### ✅ Actionable Recommendations

-- **Target loyal and female customers with high-value promotions.**
+- **📣 Marketing Insight:* These segments contribute disproportionately to total revenue — targeted offers could increase lifetime value.**
-  - *📣 Marketing Insight:* These segments contribute disproportionately to total revenue — targeted offers could increase lifetime value.
+  - *Target loyal and female customers with high-value promotions.

-- **Focus staffing and promotions during peak hours (1–3 PM) and weekends.**
+- **🛒 Operations Insight:* Helps align labor with traffic spikes and optimize customer service.**
-  - *🛒 Operations Insight:* Helps align labor with traffic spikes and optimize customer service.
+  - *Focus staffing and promotions during peak hours (1–3 PM) and weekends.

-- **Emphasize high-revenue product categories like "Food and beverages" and "Fashion accessories".**
+- **📦 Inventory Insight:* Helps plan restocks and warehouse space around top-selling goodsEmphasize high-revenue product categories like "Food and beverages" and "Fashion accessories".**
-  - *📦 Inventory Insight:* Helps plan restocks and warehouse space around top-selling goods.
+- **💰 Finance Insight:* Focus financial projections on top-contributing product lines.**
-  - *💰 Finance Insight:* Focus financial projections on top-contributing product lines.
+  - *Emphasize high-revenue product categories like "Food and beverages" and "Fashion accessories".

-- **Use price-per-unit trends to identify margin opportunities in underperforming categories.**
+- **🧠 Strategy Insight:* Products with high price but low total revenue may need better positioning or bundling.**
-  - *🧠 Strategy Insight:* Products with high price but low total revenue may need better positioning or bundling.
+  - *Use price-per-unit trends to identify margin opportunities in underperforming categories.

 ---